derek-knox/Coding-For-Designers/book/JavaScript/Mindset.md

 4. Don't repeat yourself
 5. Refactor early and often

 The first, *thinking in three zoom levels* will help you determine what to focus on at a given time. *Functions are your friend* will highlight why functions are so paramount. *Prototype to learn*, *don't repeat yourself*, and *refactor early and often* are programming mantras found in *The Pragmatic Programmer* by Andrew Hunt and David Thomas.
 They encourage you to experiment, author reusable code, and aggressively refine it.
-Combined, the five notions will influence your actions when coding.
+Combined, the five notions will influence your actions while coding.

 ### 1. Thinking in Three Zoom Levels